amitflank/Unit_Test_Helper/README.md

 `print(my_fxn_wrapper.evaluate_fxn())`
 >[6, 8, 7, 9]

-### **Functions with optional keys**
+### **Functions with optional parameters**
-Its often the case that we may have a function that have some optional parameters.
+Its often the case that we may have a function that has some optional parameters.
 Lets look how we would handle that using a Fxn_Wrapper.

 `def scaled_add_num(val1, val2, scale_factor = 1):`<br/>
 &emsp;`return (val1 + val2) * scale_factor`